huseyjav/asciiart/README.md

 # ASCII Art

 The idea of this project is to load images, translate them into ASCII ART images, optionally apply filters, and save them.
+Every component of the project was made in an OOP manner, making it easily extendable with any feature such as: loading images from the web, making new filters, uploading output to the web etc.

 ## Available options